On the complexity of the word problem of the R. Thompson group V: Introduction

 \subsection{Overview}

-The group $V$ of Richard Thompson is a well known finitely presented infinite simple group \cite{Th0,Th,CFP,Hig74,BiThomps}.
-Lehnert and Schweitzer \cite{LehSch} proved that the word problem of the Higman-Thompson groups $G_{n,r}$, and in particular the Thompson group $V$ ($= G_{2,1}$), over any finite monoid generating set, is co-context-free.
-It follows that the word problem of $V$ over any finite monoid generating set is in ${\sf DTime}(n^{2,38})$, using Valiant's algorithm for {\sf CF} and fast boolean matrix multiplication; there exist slightly smaller and more complicated upper bounds than { 2,38} (see the literature on fast matrix multiplication); since ${\sf DTime}(T(n))$ is closed under complementation, this result also applies to {\sf coCF}.
-It had previously been proved that the word problem of $V$ over any finite generating set is in the complexity classes ${\sf AC}_1$ and ${\sf DTime}(n^3)\,$ \cite{BiThomps}.
-By the deep results of Muller and Schupp \cite{MullSchupp83}, context-free word problems of groups are in ${\sf DTime}(n)$, since they are actually in {\sf DCF}.
-So for word problems of groups, {\sf CF} is a (strict) subclass of {\sf coCF}.
-For languages in general, {\sf CF} and {\sf coCF} are subclasses of {\sf logCF} (the class of languages reducible to {\sf CF} languages by many-one log-space reductions); {\sf logCF} is closed under complementation \cite{BCDRT}, and has a nice circuit characterisation \cite{HVenkat} that explicitly places {\sf logCF} between ${\sf NC}_1$ and ${\sf AC}_1$.
+{\bf Background:} The group $V$ of Richard Thompson is a well known finitely presented infinite simple group \cite{Th0,Th,CFP,Hig74,BiThomps}.
+Lehnert and Schweitzer \cite{LehSch} proved that the word problem of the Higman-Thompson groups $G_{n,r}$, and in particular the group $V$ ($= G_{2,1}$), over any finite monoid generating set, is co-context-free.
+Hence the word problem of $V$ is in $\,{\sf coNTime}(n)$.
+And it is in ${\sf DTime}(n^{2.38})$, using Valiant's algorithm for {\sf CFL} and fast boolean matrix multiplication; there exist slightly smaller, and more complicated, upper bounds than $2.38\,$ (see the literature on the complexity of matrix multiplication; the best bound so far is still $> 2.37$).
+Valiant's algorithm can be implemented with the above time-complexity on a multitape Turing machine \cite[{ Summary}]{Valiant}.
+As ${\sf DTime}(T(n))$ is closed under complementation, this time-complexity also holds for {\sf coCFL}.
+It had previously been proved that the word problem of $V$ is in log-space uniform ${\sf AC}^1$ and in ${\sf DTime}(n^3)\,$ \cite{BiThomps}.
+By the results of Muller and Schupp \cite{MullSchupp83}, context-free word problems of groups are in ${\sf DTime}(n)$, since they are actually in {\sf DCFL}.
+Before \cite{LehSch}, the role of {\sf coCFL} for the word problem had been studied in \cite{HRRT}.
+The classes {\sf CFL} and {\sf coCFL} are subclasses of {\sf logCFL} (the class of languages reducible to {\sf CFL} languages by many-one log-space reductions); {\sf logCFL} is closed under complementation, and has a nice circuit characterisation that explicitly places {\sf logCFL} between log-space uniform ${\sf NC}^1$ and ${\sf AC}^1$; see \cite{Johnson}.